lucaslioli/regis-system/README.md

 # Regis - Retrieval Evaluation for Geoscientific Information Systems

-Regis is system to provide relevance judgments about multimodal documents for determined queries.
+Regis is a system to provide relevance judgments about multimodal documents for determined queries.
 This process will help to construct a new multimodal test collection in the Geoscience domain.
 Regis is being developed as part of a collaboration between the Institute of Informatics at UFRGS and Petrobras.

 ## Requirements